 An interview with Jasmine Love, Catlin Gabel Director of Inclusion and Outreach

-An experienced educator and inclusivity practitioner, Jasmine Love has devoted her career to fostering communities in which all children can pursue educational excellence.
+Jasmine Love has devoted her career to fostering communities in which all children can pursue educational excellence.
 After many years in a leadership position at Chadwick School in Los Angeles, she joined the Catlin Gabel community in the summer of 2015.

 At what stage should children be introduced to multicultural programming?